05.360 Service Animals, Emotional Support Animals, and Pets

 Prohibited in Campus Housing, Buildings, and Designated Outdoor Areas.

+UNCW permits the walking of dogs on leashes in outdoor spaces on campus, provided Handlers clean up after their pet.
 Pets are prohibited from entering all University buildings, including residence facilities, outdoor athletic or recreational facilities/fields, and other public gatherings where pets have been specifically prohibited.
 This prohibition applies equally to pets accompanying students, staff, faculty, and visitors.

+Rules.
 When permitted, individuals with pets on campus must abide by the requirements in Section 6, below.

-Responsibilities of Partners/Handlers
+Responsibilities of Handlers

-The partner/handler is responsible for the safety, health, behavior, and actions of the approved animal at all times.
+Health and Safety.
+The Handler is responsible for the safety, health, behavior, and actions of the approved animal at all times.
 UNCW will not assume the care of any animal on campus, even during emergencies.
-Where a handler fails to care for, control, or attend to his/her animal, UNCW will arrange with appropriate authorities to remove the animal from its partner/handler’s custody according to applicable laws and regulations.
-Any suspected or observed indications of animal abuse or neglect should be reported to University Policy (910-962-2222 or police@uncw.edu) and may subject the partner/handler to disciplinary action.
-Animals may be kept in vehicles parked on campus for a reasonable period of time as long as the animal is not endangered and does not endanger others or create a public nuisance.
-Persons who believe any animal on campus constitutes a safety hazard due to either the uniqueness of the space occupied or the behavior of the animal should contact Environmental Health & Safety (EH&S) at 910-962-3057 (or University Police if after normal business hours).
+Where a Handler fails to care for, control, or attend to his/her animal, UNCW will arrange with appropriate authorities to remove the animal from its Handler’s custody according to applicable laws and regulations.
+Any suspected or observed indications of animal abuse or neglect should be reported to University Policy (910.962.2222 or police@uncw.edu) and may subject the Handler to disciplinary action.

 The animal must not obstruct or disturb any space or activity of an academic program including but not limited to, residence halls, classrooms and labs, other campus buildings or recreational areas, roads, walkways and passages on any part of campus, legitimate campus activities and any other university programs, spaces or activities.

 The animal must not engage in other behaviors or noises that are disruptive to others in the specific environment, including, but not limited to, excessive barking, whining, growling, excessive grooming, and sniffing people, personal belongings of others, and/or tables and eating areas.
+The animal must not materially disrupt University programs or activities beyond the ordinary presence of a Service Animal or approved Emotional Support Animal.

 The animal may not be left unattended overnight in residential housing to be cared for by another student or staff member.
-Animals must be taken with the partner/handler if they leave campus for a prolonged period.
+Animals must be taken with the Handler if they leave campus for a prolonged period.

 Responsibilities and Etiquette of University Community

-Members of the University community shall:
+Members of the University Community Shall:

 not touch or feed a Service or Emotional Support Animal unless invited to do so;